jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 </div>
 <br>

-Finally, we will connect the AD8232 EKG Board.
-We sill start with the side connections for GND, 3.3V, and OUTPUT.
-Here we remind again that these wires should come out from the bottom of the board.
-We hang the wires through the pin holes.
+Finally, connect the AD8232 EKG Board.
+Start with the side connections (GND, 3.3V, and OUTPUT).
+Remember that these wires must exit from the bottom of the board (the side opposite where the 3.5mm jack was removed).
+Thread the wires through the pin holes as shown in the image below.

 <br>
 <div align="center">